The term airing down simply means the process of lowering the air pressure in the tires to improve traction off-road.

 There is a definite advantage of airing down on both sand and rocks.
 When driving on rocks, if you choose against it, you will realize that there is almost no flex in the sidewall of your tires.
 However, by airing down you will greatly increase the contact patch between the tires and the rocks and your rig will positively grab the rocks.
 You have to be cautious against removing too much air because then the traction will be great, but you risk popping the bead.
 The sidewall also becomes very vulnerable and the ground clearance is greatly reduced.

 When on the sand, if your rig is leaving behind washboard tracks it requires some airing down.
-A nice and flat set of tracks is indicative of good air pressure – the Jeep is floating on the sand instead of digging in.
+A nice and flat set of tracks is indicative of good air pressure – the vehicle is floating on the sand instead of digging in.

 Types of Tires to Use